 Research Samples

-The participants in this study were 461 pre-service teachers of the Department of Pre-school Education at the University of Ioannina.
+The participants in this study were 461 pre-service teachers enrolled at the Department of Pre-school Education at the University of Ioannina, in Greece.
 The basic demographic and academic characteristics of the students in the sample, i.e. sex, high school course specialization and year of study are presented in Table 1.